jupyter-book/jupyter-book/docs/tutorial/plugins.md

 ---
-title: Create Plugins in JavaScript
+title: Create plugins in JavaScript
 description: Plugins implemented in JavaScript are easily used across different projects, as they do not require any additional programs to be installed.
 ---